-Identifying Peer-on-peer abuse and sexual harassment
+Identifying child-on-child abuse and sexual harassment

-Peer-on-peer abuse and sexual harassment can take a number of forms, it is unwanted conduct of a sexual nature, which can include:
+Child-on-child abuse and sexual harassment can take a number of forms, it is unwanted conduct of a sexual nature, which can include:

-Sexual comments about another’s body
+- Sexual comments about another’s body

-Unwanted physical contact
+- Unwanted physical contact

-Interfering with clothing
+- Interfering with clothing

-Comments about another’s sexual experience
+- Comments about another’s sexual experience

-Sexual “jokes” or taunting including innuendo
+- Sexual “jokes” or taunting including innuendo

-Rating someone’s attractiveness
+- Rating someone’s attractiveness

-Jokes about rape or sexual abuse
+- Jokes about rape or sexual abuse

-Online sexual harassment
+- Online sexual harassment

-Use of mobile phones to share images or take photos without permission
+- Use of mobile phones to share images or take photos without permission

 We follow the guidance outlined by the Department for Education document ‘Sexual Violence and sexual harassment between children in schools and colleges’

 At Madley Brook Primary School we never pass an incident off as “banter”, “part of growing up" or "having a laugh” even if the victim says that they don’t mind.
-We recognise the gendered nature of peer-on-peer abuse (that girls will more likely be victims and boys more likely be perpetrators), but that all forms are unacceptable and will be taken seriously.
+We recognise the gendered nature of child-on-child abuse (that girls will more likely be victims and boys more likely be perpetrators), but that all forms are unacceptable and will be taken seriously.
 We understand that child perpetrators of sexual harassment are likely to have experienced or witnessed harm or inappropriate behaviour themselves and may need support beyond the Behaviour policy.

-Any incidents of unwanted touching under clothes (even if over underwear) will be reported to the Police and MASH.
+- Any incidents of unwanted touching under clothes (even if over underwear) will be reported to the Police and MASH.

-All students are taught about consent through their PSHCE lessons
+- All students are taught about consent through their PSHCE lessons

 - Staff receive additional training on dealing with disclosures